Konstantilieris/DilonChatbot/README.md

 Interacting with the Chatbot
 Once the application is running, you can type a query into the input field, and the chatbot will respond with a message powered by Mistral AI.

-Testing
-You can run unit tests and integration tests to ensure everything is working as expected.

-Run Unit Tests:

-bash
-Copy code
-npm test
-or

-bash
-Copy code
-yarn test
-Run End-to-End Tests (if configured with a tool like Cypress):

-bash
-Copy code
-npm run e2e
-Environment Variables
-The project requires the following environment variables to run properly.
-Make sure to set these in your .env.local file.

-NEXT_PUBLIC_MISTRAL_API_KEY: Your API key for Mistral AI.
-For example, your .env.local file should look like this:

-bash
-Copy code
-NEXT_PUBLIC_MISTRAL_API_KEY=your-api-key
-Contributing
-We welcome contributions!
-Follow these steps to contribute:

-Fork the repository.

-Create a new branch for your feature or bug fix:

-bash
-Copy code
-git checkout -b feature-name
-Commit your changes with a descriptive message:

-bash
-Copy code
-git commit -m "Added new feature"
-Push your branch to GitHub:

-bash
-Copy code
-git push origin feature-name
-Open a pull request with a description of your changes.